-Ball valve seacocks are installed on the thru hulls for the livewell, washdown, and some head features.
+Ball valve seacocks are installed on the thru hulls for the livewell, washdown, air/cooler pump, and head features.
 It is necessary for the seacocks to be in the "open" position for operation.
 The position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the "open" position.
 If the handle is perpendicular to the body of the valve, the seacock is in the "closed" position.
-For seacocks with remote arms installed, pull up on the arm to open the seacock and push down on the arm to close the seacock.
+For seacocks with remote arms installed, the "open" position can be obtained by pulling up on the remote arm attached to the seacock handles.
+Pushing down on the remote arm closes the seacock.